Training Packages

 Courses we offer:

-• This can be a one day course or half day course which looks at historical and contemporary understandings of harm reduction and identifies key strategies to help keep people safe who are considering taking legal or illicit drugs.
+The course uses case studies to identify particular high risk situations, and can provide additional material on responding to drug-related emergencieswhich looks at historical and contemporary understandings of harm reduction and identifies key strategies to help keep people safe who are considering taking legal or illicit drugs.

 We identify a range of harm reduction strategies, examine the role of different staff groups in helping to keep people safe, explore typical drug presentations and associated issues, and consider how they can be dealt with from a harm reduction perspective.